ODA Spending

 • Improving the structures, processes, and working methods of the BMZ and its implementing partners to ensure gender equality internally and in cooperation projects.

-Advocating for gender equality in global fora: On several occasions, Germany has used its standing in global fora to advocate for gender equality and girls’ and young women’s rights at an international level.
+Advocating for gender equality in global fora: Germany has used its standing in global fora to advocate for gender equality and girls’ and young women’s rights at an international level.
 During the negotiations for the 2030 Agenda, the German government emphasized that gender equality and self-determination of all women should be anchored as a separate SDG, as well as a cross-cutting theme of the entire agenda.
-During the 2021 Generation Equality Forum from March-June 2021, Germany co-led the forum’s Action Coalition on economic justice and rights.
+During the 2021 Generation Equality Forum, held from March - June 2021, Germany co-led the forum’s Action Coalition on economic justice and rights.
 Germany also joined the Global Alliance for Care, which was created by Mexico's National Institute for Women and UN Women and will address the burden of care that hinders women’s economic participation and opportunities.

 Key Bodies